 With around 40% of 65+ Americans having an age-related memory condition, you can see how a medical condition can lead to exploitation.

-It can be all too easy to exploit hearing problems, with some children working hard to use their parent’s memory loss as a way to take advantage of them.
+It can be all too easy to exploit hearing problems, with some adult children working hard to use their parent’s memory loss as a way to take advantage of them.

 Of course, though, other medical conditions can also be used like this.